ashfrazer/Advising-Tool/README.md

 Steps to run this project:

 1) Clone the repository.
+2) Update the `pw` variable for your specific postgres@localhost password.
-2) Open the postgreSQL console.
+3) Open the postgreSQL console.
 Enter the query:
    `CREATE TABLE courses (
     CRN SERIAL PRIMARY KEY,
     subj_code VARCHAR(4),